tduffy000/learn-systems/io/epoll/README.md

 let _ = ep.add_interest(tcp_listener.as_raw_fd(), tcp_read_event)?;
 ```

 So, now, when we receive a new connection to our `TcpListener` we'll get an event for it, and then we can register the resultant `TcpStream` (which as a living connection has its own fd) with our `epoll` instance.
-This way, we don't need a thread to watch the stream.
+This way, we don't need a standalone thread to watch the stream.

 ```rust
 match tcp_listener.accept() {